anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 - Take into consideration the percentage of Input (write) vs. Output (reads) operations, as Writes can be more resource intensive.
-- Determine if Reads were performed from Cache, as this this may (will) result in faster performance, and faster IOPS.
+- Determine if Reads were performed from Cache, as this may (will) result in faster performance, and faster IOPS.
 - Confirm the storage types (Physical, RAID), as storage arrays with linear, or sequential reading/writing may (will) be slower.
 - Identify the block size used, as using large block sizes vs. small block sizes can (will) impact IOPS performance.
 - Determine Hard Disk Speeds (HDD in RPMs) used, as the higher the RPMS, the potential for faster IOPS performance.